 Stipend and Benefits

-The first year postdoctoral stipend is $38,000; the second year fellowship stipend is $39,000.
-Benefits include medical insurance, two weeks of vacation plus December-January holiday week break, sick leave, and generous professional development leave.
+The first year postdoctoral stipend is $40,000; the second year fellowship stipend is $42,000.
+Benefits include medical insurance and generous paid time off (see brochure for details).

 Commitment to Diversity